Skip to Content

 Scan of the sunken Clotilda ship.

 Clotilda is an American, wooden-hulled, schooner-rigged cargo carrier whose final voyage was an illegal slave trading journey to and from Africa.
-The vessel was finally identified within the Mobile River and designated Site 1BA704.
-The job's Phase III operation was undertaken to further examine Clotilda and evaluate potential mechanisms for physical protection from the ongoing erosion and collapse which has resulted in a loss of structural and archaeological integrity over time.
-Resolve Marine, joined by SEARCH, composed a diverse coalition of archaeologists, scientists, conservators, salvors, and engineers to conduct an exhaustive assessment of Site 1BA704, with the goal of identifying the factors affecting the stability of the wreck and most effective means for preservation.
+The vessel was identified within the Mobile River and designated Site 1BA704.
+The job’s Phase III operation was undertaken to further examine Clotilda and evaluate potential mechanisms for physical protection from the ongoing erosion and collapse which has resulted in a loss of structural and archaeological integrity over time.
+Resolve Marine, joined by SEARCH, was part of a diverse coalition of archaeologists, scientists, conservators, salvors and engineers to conduct an exhaustive assessment of Site 1BA704, with the goal of identifying the factors affecting the stability of the wreck and the most effective means for preservation.

 The specific operations executed on site were as follows:

-• Obtain a new high-resolution sonar survey of Site 1BA704.
+• Obtained a new high-resolution sonar survey of Site 1BA704.

-• Perform a marine geological study of the site's sediment.
+• Performed a marine geological study of the site’s sediment.

-• Perform a biological assessment of the site's benthic zone.
+• Performed a biological assessment of the site’s benthic zone.

-• Conduct a structural assessment of the vessel's hull.
+• Conducted a structural assessment of the vessel’s hull.

-• Complete a targeted artifact excavation to recover diagnostic and/or exhibit-quality artifacts.
+• Completed a targeted artifact excavation to recover diagnostic and/or exhibit-quality artifacts.

 Phase III of the project uncovered valuable information about Clotilda and its history.
-Resolve Marine continues to work with its partners on subsequent measures to protect / preserve the site and corresponding historical importance.
+Resolve Marine continues to work with its partners on subsequent measures to protect / preserve the site and its historical significance.

 We use cookies to enhance your browsing experience and analyze our traffic.
 By clicking "Accept All", you consent to our use of cookies.
 Learn More